Student Artwork on Display

 Artist Information

-Kathleen’s work can be found in the East Wing of the Library for the months of September and October 2023.
+Bruce’s work can be found in the East Wing of the Library for the months of January and February 2025.

 Contact Information: